ansys/pystk/doc/source/index.rst

         :link-type: doc
         :padding: 2 2 2 2

-        A detailed guide describing the PySTK API.
-This guide documents all the methods and properties for each interface, class, and enumerations of each PySTK module.
+        A detailed guide describing the PySTK modules, classes, and enums.

     {% endif %}

     {% if build_examples %}